TheAnsarya/dragon-warrior-info/docs/video_scripts/episode_02_monster_stats.md

 ### [0:00] Introduction (30 seconds)

-**[VISUAL: Red Slime battle in emulator, transition to monsters.json]**
+**[VISUAL: Red Slime battle in emulator, hero getting demolished, transition to monsters.json]**

 **NARRATION:**
-> "Welcome back to the Dragon Warrior ROM Hacking series!
-In our last video, we set up the development environment.
-Now we're going to make our first real modification - changing monster stats.
+> "Hey everyone!
+Welcome back to Dragon Warrior ROM Hacking!
+In our last video, we got everything set up and running.
+Now it's time to make our first REAL change to the game.
 >
-> By the end of this video, you'll know how to make any monster easier, harder, or completely ridiculous."
+> We're going to turn the humble Slime - that cute little blue blob that's basically free XP - into an absolute NIGHTMARE.
+By the end of this video, you'll know how to make any monster as easy or as brutally difficult as you want.
+>
+> Let's break some game balance!"

 ---

 ### [0:30] Understanding Monster Data (1 minute)

-**[VISUAL: monsters.json structure on screen, highlight key fields]**
+**[VISUAL: monsters.json structure on screen, highlight key fields with callout boxes]**

 **NARRATION:**
-> "Dragon Warrior has 40 monsters, each with these main stats:
+> "Dragon Warrior has 40 monsters total, from the lowly Slime to the mighty Dragonlord.
+Each one has these stats:
 >
-> - **Strength** - Affects physical attack damage
+> - **Strength** - How hard they punch.
+Higher = ouchie.
-> - **Agility** - Determines turn order and dodge chance
+> - **Agility** - Who goes first AND how often they dodge your attacks
-> - **HP** - How much damage they can take
+> - **HP** - The health pool.
+You gotta drain this to win!
-> - **Sleep Resist** - Resistance to SLEEP spell
+> - **Sleep Resist** - Can they shrug off your SLEEP spell?
-> - **Stopspell Resist** - Resistance to STOPSPELL
+> - **Stopspell Resist** - Can they ignore your STOPSPELL?
-> - **Hurt Resist** - Resistance to HURT and HURTMORE
+> - **Hurt Resist** - Protection against HURT and HURTMORE
-> - **Experience** - XP awarded when defeated
+> - **Experience** - What you get for killing them
-> - **Gold** - Gold dropped when defeated
+> - **Gold** - What they drop (monsters carry coins, don't question it)
 >
-> All of this is stored in `assets/json/monsters.json` in an easy-to-edit format."
+> All of this lives in `assets/json/monsters.json` - human-readable JSON, not cryptic hex codes!"

-**[VISUAL: Show actual JSON highlighting each stat]**
+**[VISUAL: Side-by-side comparison of hex data vs JSON - dramatically easier to read]**

 ---

 ### [1:30] Opening the JSON File (1 minute)

-**[VISUAL: VS Code opening monsters.json]**
+**[VISUAL: VS Code opening monsters.json with smooth animation]**

 **NARRATION:**
-> "Let's open the monster data.
-In VS Code, navigate to `assets/json/monsters.json`.
+> "Let's crack open that monster data!
+In VS Code, hit Ctrl+P and type `monsters.json` to quick-open it.
 >
-> You'll see each monster defined with all their properties.
-Let's look at the Slime - the weakest monster in the game."
+> Scroll through and... look at all these monsters!
+Each one is a JSON object with all their stats laid out clearly.
+Let's find our victim - er, subject.
+The Slime!"

-**[VISUAL: Scroll to Slime entry, zoom in on stats]**
+**[VISUAL: Scroll to Slime entry, zoom in with highlight effect]**

 ```json
 {